Frank Buffalo Hyde

 Painter Frank Buffalo Hyde grew up in the Onondaga Nation, where he absorbed much of the pop culture that is still central to his worldview.
-Throughout his career, Buffalo Hyde has presented “pop” iconography like UFOs, hamburgers, and corporate logos in parallel with Native symbology like the Bison on the Onondaga reservation and Indigenous leaders and dancers.
+Throughout his career, Buffalo Hyde has presented “pop” iconography — UFOs, hamburgers, and corporate logos — in parallel with Native symbology such as the bison on the Onondaga reservation and Indigenous leaders and dancers.

 Buffalo Hyde’s works grab attention through their bright colors instantly recognizable iconography but resist easy stereotyping through their embedded messages about the fragmented nature of Native life.

 Native Americana is a homecoming for Buffalo Hyde, who left Central New York for New Mexico, where he studied at the Santa Fe Fine Arts Institute and the Institute of American Indian Arts.
 Frank Buffalo Hyde lives in Northfield, Minnesota.
-His work can be found in the collections of the Smithsonian Museum of the American Indian, the Hood Museum of Art, the Gilcrease Museum, the Peabody Essex Museum, and of course, the Everson Museum of Art.
+His work is in the Smithsonian Museum of the American Indian, Hood Museum of Art, Gilcrease Museum, Peabody Essex Museum, and Everson Museum of Art.